basho/basho_docs/content/riak/kv/2.1.3/configuring/reference.md

 other parameters by placing it within a `$(...)`.
 Thus, `platform_log_dir` becomes `$(platform_log_dir)` and so on.

-To give an example, you can select the directory used by Riak's [[active anti-entropy|Configuration Files#active-anti-entropy]] system using the `anti_entropy.data_dir` parameter.
+To give an example, you can select the directory used by Riak's [active anti-entropy](#active-anti-entropy) system using the `anti_entropy.data_dir` parameter.
 When setting that parameter, you can specify an absolute directory, as below: